IsoFrieze/SMWDisX/README.md

 On Linux, steps are the same but use asar instead of asar.exe and PATCH.sh instead of PATCH.bat.

 # Status
 All 5 versions assemble and play exactly like they should.
-The only difference at the moment is the PAL & SS versions' empty space patterns, since they don't just use a $FF fill.
-Either I have bad dumps of these two versions, or there is no pattern to which bits are flipped in these areas.
-It *looks* like it alternates between $FF and $00 every $20 bytes but there is some other weirdness going on.
-I won't include these in the disassembly until I can find a clean way of doing it.
-I was hoping to write a macro that pulled the empty space pattern from a separate file, but Asar won't allow variable input to the `incbin` command.
+The only difference at the moment is the SS version's checksum is inverted.
+Every ROM has a spot for a 16-bit checksum and the checksum's complement.
+The SS version has the main checksum and the complement switched, so I don't know how to deal with that since Asar deals with the checksum on its own.

 # Contribution
 Anyone can contribute as long as they follow the format rules below.
 This isn't like a personal project or anything.
 Just make sure every commit that the ROM will properly assemble.